 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, inches in diameter.
 5. Number of gullies and erosion associated with gullies: Active gullies should not be present.
 6. Extent of wind scoured, blowouts and/or depositional areas: None.
 7. Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement.
 Plant litter remains in place and is not moved by erosional forces.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class 6.
-Typically high root content, and organic matter.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class usually 6.
+Typically high root content.
 Soil surface is very resistant to erosion.
 9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth and color of A-horizon.
 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Healthy, deep rooted native grasses enhance infiltration and reduce runoff.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer should be evident.
 12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Sub-dominant: Tall warm-season grasses > mid and tall cool-season grasses > Other: Forbs > shrubs Additional: Due to differing root structure and distribution, Kentucky bluegrass and smooth bromegrass do not fit into reference plant community F/S groups.
+Dominant: Mid warm-season grasses >> Sub-dominant: Tall warm-season rhizomatous grasses > mid and tall cool-season bunchgrasses > Other: Forbs > shrubs > mid cool-season rhizomatous grasses > short cool-season grasses = short grass-like species > short warm-season grasses Additional: Due to differing root structure and distribution, Kentucky bluegrass and smooth bromegrass do not fit into reference plant community F/S groups.
 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little to no evidence of decadence or mortality.
-14. Average percent litter cover (%) and depth (in): 85-90%, roughly 1-2 inches.
+14. Average percent litter cover (%) and depth (in): 60-70%, roughly 0.5 inch thick or less.
 Litter cover is in contact with soil surface.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Production ranges from 4,400-6,400 lbs./acre (air-dry weight).
-Reference value production is 5,400 lbs./acre (air-dry weight).
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Production ranges from 2,200-4,000 lbs./acre (air-dry weight).
+Reference value production is 3,200 lbs./acre (air-dry weight).
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Refer to State and Local Noxious Weed List, also reed canarygrass.
-17. Perennial plant reproductive capability: All species are capable of reproducing.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Refer to State and Local Noxious Weed List 17.
+Perennial plant reproductive capability: All species are capable of reproducing.